DevelDoe/devel-react/readme.md

 navigation.

 * 1.0 Release
-  * This concludes version 1.0 of the project.
+  * Major Release 1.0.
 The project is now a basic react app that you can build upon and use to quickly deploy professional React web applications.

 ## Webpack & Babel